 Facial DBX toured several times more, but by the early 90s the group had run its course.
 All headed to Auckland, with vague ideas of starting a venue.
 Horan was asked to join the writing team for political sketch show More Issues (1991-1992), where some veteran members of the writing team eyed this young buck warily.
 Horan didn’t mind; he was too busy taking notes.
 “More Issues was my film school.
 Because I wasn’t getting my stuff onto the show I would wander around the studios, chat with the makeup people and give them a hand."

 Around this time Scott Blanks joined Horan and some of his Facial DBX colleagues, to launch regular comedy performances at Kitty O’Brien’s.
 The pub became the cradle of an emerging Auckland comedy scene.
-But Horan’s days as a performer ended here; his organisational skills were coming to the fore — which included launching the first New Zealand Comedy Festival, with Margi Melsop.
+But Horan’s days as a performer ended here; his organisational skills were coming to the fore — which included launching the first New Zealand Comedy Festival at the Watershed Theatre, with Margi Melsop.

 In 1997 Horan helped launch an Auckland venue dedicated to stand-up comedy — The Classic Comedy Bar in Queen St. By this act alone Horan wins his place in New Zealand’s comedy hall of fame.
 He also co-founded fringe Auckland theatre spaces Silo and the original Basement.